 RELATED: The Great Race Weight Debate

 Add Plyometric Exercises

 We said we could make you faster without running more, but we didn’t say anything about adding leaping, bounding and jumping to your training.
 Multiple studies have shown that adding plyometric exercises to runners’ normal routines produces gains in both speed and endurance.
 The speed part makes sense intuitively—the explosive nature of plyometrics clearly translates to better top-end running speed.
 But keep in mind that as your explosive power increases your running economy and endurance usually improves too.

 Crank Up the Tunes

 Another point that running researchers agree on is that there is a sweet spot of about 180 steps per minute that most elite runners meet or even exceed.
 A faster cadence leads to better efficiency and reduces the chance that you are overstriding.
 So, how do you boost your running cadence toward this mark?
-Try making a playlist with songs like these 15 tunes—they will pace your footsteps with 180 beat-per-minute rhythms.
+Try making a playlist (or pull one from the Triathlete Spotify channel) — they will pace your footsteps with 180 beat-per-minute rhythms.

 Perhaps you’re reading this story because you’re feeling a bit desperate to get faster.
 You’re hitting your target mileage, and sometimes more, every week.
 You give your all in speed work and other demanding training sessions, but without seeing the results you’re hoping to achieve.
 If those scenarios sound familiar you are a prime candidate for becoming overtrained.
 “While the signs and symptoms of overtraining aren’t overt, it is possible to identify which activities present the greatest danger to overtraining, recognize subtle signs that suggest you’re approaching the precipice, and discuss how to come back if you believe you are overtrained,” writes running coach and author Jeff Gaudette.